jterhorst/objc-swift-refactor-example/README.md

 # Example of Refactoring Legacy ObjC code into Swift

+This is an example project, containing the `SignalBox` class, illustrating a refactor of the legacy _SignalBox_ from ObjC to Swift.

 ## Goals:
 1. Wrap the legacy code in tests
 2. With the tests, add interfaces to allow injecting mocks for anything connected to our class.